JudgeBeeb/BeebOPL/README.md

 - [ ] Address continuing minor timing issues.
 DRO timing data is based on milliseconds.
 The YM3812 timer updates every 80 microseconds and therefore cannot measure precisely one millisecond.

-- [ ] Include error messages for card not found, buffer fail, unrecognised file type, unsupported file format, not OPL2 compatible and unsuported compression.

-- [x] ~~Check for the presence of a BeebOPL card before attempting to play a file.~~
+- [ ] check to see if player has overtaken buffer and issue warning

 - [ ] The registers are flushed too soon.
 Need to leave time for the last note to fade.